rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 <1> Modify this line

-Change the playbook for the deploiement `playbook-deploy.yml`
+Change the playbook for the deployment `playbook-deploy.yml`

 ```
 ---